Website Vulnerability Scanner

 Frequently Asked Questions

-What does this vulnerability scanner check?
+What does the Protego vulnerability scanner check for?

-Is this scanner safe to use?
+Is the vulnerability scanner free to use?

-How often should I scan my website for vulnerabilities?
+How often should I scan my website?